Only a decade ago, we would chase discounts and sales in shopping malls. Things have changed and some e-commerce trends are here to help you.

 For those who want to join the commerce industry and succeed, applying the latest e-commerce trends and advanced technology are imperative.

 With more options for personalization and customization, e-shopping is attracting the attention of the in-store shoppers who are on their way to become the e-shopping ambassadors.

-As technology is a game changer for e-commerce businesses in 2019, we have listed the most influential e-commerce trends you should consider if you want to be competitive.
+As technology is a game-changer for e-commerce businesses this year, we have listed the most influential e-commerce trends you should consider if you want to be competitive.